Physicians and Staff

 Jennifer Newman, MSPT, Physical Therapist

 Jennifer Newman is a physical therapist involved with the UNC Treatment Center since 2011.
 Jennifer received her undergraduate and masters degree in physical therapy from Ithaca College in 2003.
+Her involvement began in the bleeding disorders community in 2010 at the Oregon Hemophilia Treatment Center.
+Jennifer serves on the Chair of the Physical Therapy Working Group for the National Hemophilia Foundation and is a member of the MASAC Pain Initiative.
 She specializes in pediatric physical therapy with special interest in aquatic physical therapy.
-Her involvement began in the bleeding disorders community in 2010 at the Oregon Hemophilia Treatment Center.
-Jennifer serves on the Physical Therapy Working Group for the National Hemophilia Foundation.
+She received her Certificate in Aquatic Physical Therapy Clinical Competency (CAPTCC) in 2017.